TRoy888/vim-python/README.md

 " plugins, indent scripts and syntax
 " highlighting on
 filetype plugin indent on
 syntax on

-" your custom mapping
+" your custom mapping A
 nnoremap <leader>v <Plug>TaskList
 </pre>